WestonJford/OpenXR-Toolkit/index.md

 ![Setup wizard](site/installer.png)

-Once installed, you may use the _OpenXR Toolkit Companion app_ (found on the desktop or Start menu) to confirm that the software is active.
+Once installed, you can use the _OpenXR Toolkit Companion app_ (found on the desktop or Start menu) to confirm that the software is active.

 ![Companion app shortcut](site/companion-start.png)